 When all the results are ready, there is information on whether the structure is knotted.
 If the structure is knotted or slipknotted, there is a view similar to the one for each record in the database.
 This view is divided into four main parts:

+Information and Artifact check tables The information table consists of basic information on the topology of the structure (Main knot and Knot fingerprint) and about the quality of whole structure – the average pLDDT for whole structure (Global pLDDT).
 Artifact check table gives results of some automatic tests which can help the user to recognize if the knotted topology may be an artifact.
 The table may not be displayed if the input file does not contain the information about pLDDT.
 The value of pLDDT measures the confidence of the predicted position of particular amino acid.
-All CIF or PDB files with structures predicted by AlphaFold do contain pLDDT values.

-• Topological complexity controls if the obtained knots have complexity that have not yet been observed yet in PDB-deposited proteins (measured by the number of crossings in minimal representation of a knot).
+Topological complexity controls if the obtained knots have complexity that have not yet been observed yet in PDB-deposited proteins (measured by the number of crossings in minimal representation of a knot).

-• pLDDT Knot-core is the average pLDDT value of the knot core region (part of the chain where the knot is located); values below 50 are a strong indication that a knotted topology is an artifact; values below 70 suggest thet the result should be interpreted with extreme caution.
+pLDDT Knot-core is the average pLDDT value of the knot core region (part of the chain where the knot is located); values below 50 are a strong indication that a knotted topology is an artifact; values below 70 suggest thet the result should be interpreted with extreme caution.

-• pLDDT N-end/C-end knot-core border are the average pLDDT values of 10 residues around the knot core borders, which are crucial parts of the chain to the formed knot.
+pLDDT N-end/C-end knot-core border are the average pLDDT values of 10 residues around the knot core borders, which are crucial parts of the chain to the formed knot.

-• C-alpha clashes controls if there are parts of chain which are located at a distance shorter than 1.5A from each other.
+C-alpha clashes controls if there are parts of chain which are located at a distance shorter than 1.5A from each other.

 If there is any information in red in this table, the user should be leery about the results.

-2. Knot map – the map is not visible if the Knot core option was chosen.
+Knot map – the map is not visible if the Knot core option was chosen.

-3. View of the structure
+View of the structure

-4. Knot types and model sequence
+Knot types and model sequence

-5. [New!]
+[New!]
 Simplification of the structure (via Knot pull package)

-6. [New!]
+[New!]
 List of similar proteins in the database with their topology

 If the structure is unknotted then the knot map and the structure are displayed only if the knot fingerprint matrix was computed and some subchains are knotted with the probability higher than 30%